zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: So you did go back.

 **ZMD**: Yeah, I did go back.
-I remember being at being at UC Santa Cruz in fall 2007 and reading _Overcoming Bias_ in the computer labs, and then having a nervous breakdown at the end of the quarter.
+I remember being at UC Santa Cruz in fall 2007 and reading _Overcoming Bias_ in the computer labs, and then having a nervous breakdown at the end of the quarter.

 **CM**: Got it.
 Alright, that's good.
 I wanted to make sure I got that right.
 What I really am interested in, what I think is what's crucial to people understand, is that this community has played a role in everything that we're seeing, and so that's what I'm aiming to do.